Rabindra Jayanti [25 se Baisakh 2026] Rabindranath Tagore Biography

 Rabindranath Tagore was born in Jorasanko Thakurbari, Kolkata.
 The house belongs to the wealthy and cultured Brahma Brahmin family.
-The birthday is celebrated as Rabindra Jayanti, and this year, the date is 9th May 2025.
+The birthday is celebrated as Rabindra Jayanti, and this year it falls on 9th May 2026.

 Rabindranath’s date of birth in Bengali is ২৫শে বৈশাখ (25 se Baisakh), and in English, it’s 7th May 1861.
-The difference between the English and Bengali calendars is that the date is not fixed yearly.
+The difference between the English and Bengali calendars is that the dates are not fixed each year.

 আমি চঞ্চল হে